Paternity Leaves Rules in India for Private Companies

 • Paternity leave ensures that the mother gets support from the father during and after the delivery of a child, with no pressure to return to the workforce to provide for his family.

-See also Deloitte India Leave Policy - Holiday List 2024
+See also Adobe India Leave Policy- Holiday list 2024

 Paternity Leave in Infosys India